emilianobovetti/the-square-wheel/content/blog/cpu-intensive-tasks-in-elm.md

 ---
 Last year I was working on an [Elm](https://elm-lang.org) project and I had to implement a fuzzy search system.
 There wasn't a huge amount of data to process or special needs, so the most straightforward approach seemed to calculate [edit distance](https://en.wikipedia.org/wiki/Edit_distance) directly in Elm.

-The good new is that functional languages often allow to write nice implementations from mathematical definitions.
+The good news is that functional languages often allow to write nice implementations from mathematical definitions.
 In fact [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance#Definition) can be calculated as follows:

 ```elm